Jay-Z: #MeToo "had to happen"

 Asked by Jones whether he believes the #MeToo movement made the world better for his children, Jay-Z said he is "hopeful" for his daughters.

-"The amount of information that we'll give them and the amount of love?
-Between those two things, they'll be fine," he said.
+"The amount of information that we'll give them and the amount of love -- between those two things, they'll be fine," he said.